Ins1ne/smyt/README.md

 angular.js](https://angularjs.org) for frontend and contenteditable attribute in table rows for inline edit.

-Application uses sqlite3 as database, so it can work little slow ^_^
+Application uses by default sqlite3 as database, so it can work little slow ^_^

 Install